pechyony/advanced-lane-detection/writeup.md

 The computation of the radius of curvature is performed in function `radius_of_curvature()` in cell 12 and consists of the three steps:

 1. Convert the pixels assigned to lane line from image space to real world space.
-I assumed that 30 meters along y axis correspond to 720 pixels and 3.7 meters along x axis correspond to 700 pixels.
-Using this assumption, to transform coordinates from image to pixel space we multiply x and y values of pixels by 3.7/700 and 30/720 respectfully.
+The width of lane is 3.7 meters.
+After perspective transform the width of lane is approximately 650 pixels.
+Hence to transform x coordinates from image to real world space I multiplied them by 3.7/650.
+The visible area has approximately 17 dashed intervals.
+Each such interval is 3 meter.
+After perspective transform this visible area occupies 720 pixels.
+I assumed that 50 meters along y axis correspond to 720 pixels and 3.7 meters along x axis correspond to 650 pixels.
+Hence to transform y coordinates from image to real world space I multiplied y values of pixels by 51/720.

 2. Fit a second degree polynomial over the line pixels using their real world coordinates.
 I used `np.polyfit()` function.
 Similarly to fitting polynomials in the image space, the fit in the real world space is done with x coordinates being a function of y coordinates.
 The resulting polynomial can be represented as